Tools That Are Guaranteed to Help You Excel

-This is a powerful tool launched by tech giant Adobe Inc. that fulfills both front-end and back-end needs.
+This is a powerful tool launched by tech giant Adobe Inc. that fulfils both front-end and back-end needs.
 Completely integrated with Adobe ecosystem, Adobe Dreamweaver CC supports most major programming languages and shows amazing performance.

-Furthermore, it supports both textual and WYSIWYG methods, giving you the option to code and instantly see changes on a visual presentation.
+Furthermore, it supports both textual and WYSIWYG methods, giving you the option to code and instantly see changes in a visual presentation.
 This makes it a fantastic tool among existing IDE software’s for inexperienced developers.
 In case you need a specific feature, you can customize this software with numerous plugins and add-ons provided by Adobe.

 - Code and preview

 - Allows access to numerous libraries and plugins via Adobe support (unlike other options on our list of IDEs)

 - Bulky dynamic code